 For the next steps, I will be observing people’s interaction with my idea and project as well as creating a more specific phrase by combining the identifying words that I came up with.
 It is going to be a reconfigurable attribute that is an essence of my project.

 There has been a revolution in our understanding of human perception that goes under the name “active vision.”
 Active vision means that we should think about graphic designs as cognitive tools, enhancing and extending our brains.
-Although we can, to some extent, from mental images in our heads, we do much bettwe when those images are out in the world, on paper or computer screen.
-Diagrams, maps, web pages, information graphics, visual instructions, and technical illustrations all help use to solve problems through a process of visual thinking.
-We are all cognitive cyborgs in this Internet age in the sense that we rely hevily on cognitive tools to amplify our mental abilities.
+Although we can, to some extent, from mental images in our heads, we do much better when those photos are out in the world, on paper or computer screen.
+Diagrams, maps, web pages, information graphics, visual instructions, and technical illustrations all help users to solve problems through a process of visual thinking.
+We are all cognitive cyborgs in this Internet age in the sense that we heavily rely on cognitive tools to amplify our mental abilities.